morris-lab/CellOracle/docs/installation/index.rst

 - ``celloracle`` was developed with python 3.6.
 We do not support python 2.7x or python <=3.5.
 - ``celloracle`` was developed in Linux and macOS.
 We do not guarantee that ``celloracle`` works in Windows OS.
+- If you want to use ``celloracle`` in Windows OS, we recommend using `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ to built environment.
+In that case, please select Ubuntu18.04 LTS.
 - We highly recommend using `anaconda <https://www.continuum.io/downloads>`_ to setup python environment.
 - Please install all dependent libraries before installing ``celloracle`` according to the instructions below.
 - ``celloracle``  is still beta version and it is not available through PyPI or anaconda distribution yet.
 Please install ``celloracle`` from GitHub repository according to the instruction below.